Reporting Injuries at Work – 8 Tips to Reducing the Fear

 The thing that all of these tips have in common is that they can help to put safety first within the facility.
 Rather than always looking for someone or something to blame for each injury that takes place, it is better to simply look at ways to prevent it in the future.

 Most safety departments have a variety of different options at their disposal to help limit dangers, but they have to know about them first.
-For example, using safety signs (similar to this) in areas that are prone to having items drop from above is a great idea, but it will never be put in place if the safety team doesn’t know that there is a problem.
+For example, using safety signs in areas that are prone to having items drop from above is a great idea, but it will never be put in place if the safety team doesn’t know that there is a problem.
 With this in mind, do all you can to help encourage the reporting of injuries in your workplace.